lisp-docs/cl-language-reference/docs/chap-9/j-c-dictionary/_assert_macro.md

-The debugger need not include the *test-form* in the error message, and the *places* should not be included in the message, but they should be made available for the user’s perusal.
+The debugger need not include the *test-form* in the error message, and the <ClLinks styled={true} term={"place"}><i>places</i></ClLinks> should not be included in the message, but they should be made available for the user’s perusal.
 If the user gives the “continue” command, the values of any of the references can be altered.
 The details of this depend on the implementation’s style of user interface.